corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/setup/corda-configuration-fields.md

 * `ledgerRecoveryConfiguration`

-    * The `ledgerRecoveryConfiguration` is one of the Corda Enterprise configuration settings that allows you to tailor ledger recovery behavior for your Corda node.
+    * This configuration allows you to tailor ledger recovery behavior for your Corda node.
 It offers flexibility in defining parameters related to key pair pre-generation, backup intervals, and confidential identity backup options.

     - `noOfPreGeneratedKeys`

         * This property specifies the number of pre-generated keys used for confidential identities, indicating the count of keys that will be backed up in the database.
-        * Mandatory if `noOfPreGeneratedKeysWithCerts` is not defined.
+This property represents the pre-generated count of so-called new confidential identities, that is, those that don’t have a certificate.

+        The default for this property is 0 which means that if you are using new confidential identities and have not changed the default (and have not changed `canProvideNonBackedUpKeyPair` default), then you receive a confidential identity created on the fly, that is, not a pre-generated one.
+If you have changed `canProvideNonBackedUpKeyPair` to `false` and if there are no backed up keys to return, then an exception is raised.
         * *Default:* 0

     - `noOfPreGeneratedKeysWithCerts`

         * This property specifies the number of pre-generated keys with certificates used for confidential identities, indicating the count of keys that will be backed up in the database.
-        * Mandatory if `noOfPreGeneratedKeys` is not defined.
+This property represents the pre-generated count of so-called old confidential identities, that is, those that have a certificate.

+        The default for this property is 0 which means if you are using new confidential identities and have not changed the default (and have not changed `canProvideNonBackedUpKeyPair` default), then you receive a confidential identity created on the fly, that is, not a pre-generated one.
+If you have changed `canProvideNonBackedUpKeyPair` to `false` and if there are no backed up keys to return, then an exception is raised.
         * *Default:* 0

     - `preGeneratedKeysTopUpInterval`

-        * Defines the time interval (in milliseconds) at which the pre-generated keys are topped up or refreshed.
+        * Defines the time interval (in seconds) at which the pre-generated keys are topped up or refreshed.
-        * Non-mandatory.
         * *Default:* 300 seconds

     - `recoveryMaximumBackupInterval`

         * Specifies the maximum time duration for which ledger recovery can be done.
-It will be overridden if recovery time window is specified in ledger recovery.
-        * Non-mandatory.
+This parameter can be specified in three different ways:
+          * Network parameters (if node is on a network using CENM 1.6 or later)
+          * Configuration parameter (this parameter)
+          * Directly as a parameter on the recovery flow

+        If the parameter is specified in more than one place, then the recovery flow parameter overrides the configuration parameter which overrides the network parameter.
+If the node is on a network not using CENM 1.6 and the parameter is not specified in either configuration or directly on the ledger recovery flow, then an exception is raised when starting the recovery flow.
+There is no default for this parameter.
+If it is not specified in any of the above ways, an exception is raised.

+        The duration is specified in the Human-Optimized Config Object Notation (HOCON) format with suffixes of `h` (hours), `m` (minutes) and `s` (seconds), for example, `1h` means one hour.
+For additional information on the HOCON duration format parsing, see the [HOCON duration format file](https://github.com/lightbend/config/blob/master/HOCON.md) on GitHub.
         * *Default:* null

     - `confidentialIdentityMinimumBackupInterval`

-        * Defines the time interval within which automatic database backups occur, ensuring that all pre-generated keys created before the backup are marked as backed-up according to this interval.
+        * Defines the time interval (duration) within which automatic database backups occur, ensuring that all pre-generated keys created before the backup are marked as backed-up according to this interval.
+This parameter can be specified in two different ways:
-        * Non-mandatory.
+          * Network parameters (if node is on a network using CENM 1.6 or later)
+          * Configuration parameter (this parameter)

+        If the parameter is specified in more than one place, then the configuration parameter overrides the network parameter.
+        If the node is on a network not using CENM 1.6 and the parameter is not specified in configuration, then an exception is raised if either `noOfPreGeneratedKeys` or `noOfPreGeneratedKeysWithCerts` is greater than 0.
+In other words, if you want to regenerate keys, then you must have the `confidentialIdentityMinimumBackupInterval` defined.
+There is no default for this parameter.

+        The duration is specified in the Human-Optimized Config Object Notation (HOCON) format with suffixes of `h` (hours), `m` (minutes) and `s` (seconds), for example, `1h` means one hour.
+For additional information on the HOCON duration format parsing, see the [HOCON duration format file](https://github.com/lightbend/config/blob/master/HOCON.md) on GitHub.
         * *Default:* null

     - `canProvideNonBackedUpKeyPair`

-        * Determines whether the node can provide non-backed-up key pairs if backed-up keys pairs are exhausted.
+        * Determines whether the node can provide non-backed-up key pairs if backed-up keys pairs are exhausted, or if CIs are used but both `noOfPreGeneratedKeys` and `noOfPreGeneratedKeysWithCerts` are zero.
-        * Non-mandatory.
-        * *Default:* false
+        * *Default:* true

     - `bufferSizeForKeys`

         * By configuring this property, you can control the number of pre-generated keys that are readily available in memory.
-        * Non-mandatory.

     - `bufferSizeForKeys` with certificates

         * By configuring this property, you can control the number of pre-generated keys with certificates that are readily available in memory.
-        * Non-mandatory.

     * To configure the `ledgerRecoveryConfiguration` for your Corda Enterprise node, modify the properties according to the requirements in your node's configuration file, for example: